Microsoft slashes 10,000 jobs, the latest in a wave of layoffs

 The cuts represent a little less than 5% of Microsoft's global workforce of 221,000 employees.
 The company began notifying affected workers on Wednesday, and plans to complete the layoffs by the Spring, according to the note.
 It was not clear which divisions would see cuts.

-Like other major tech companies, Microsoft embarked on ultra-rapid hiring during the global pandemic.
+Like other major tech companies, Microsoft embarked on ultra-rapid hiring during the global pandemic to match surging demand.
 Since 2019, Microsoft has hired about 75,000 workers.

 But now, as Nadella noted in his message to employees, customers are doing more with less, just as many experts predict a broader economic slowdown in 2023.